 “It takes more courage to examine the dark corners of your own soul than it does for a soldier to fight on a battlefield”

 Hi, I’m Michael Robillard.
-I’m a postdoctoral research fellow at the Uehiro Centre for Practical Ethics at the University of Oxford.
-I received my Ph.D. from the University of Connecticut in 2016.
-Prior to that, I was a resident research fellow at the Stockdale Center for Ethical Leadership at the United States Naval Academy.
+I’m currently a postdoctoral research fellow at the Notre Dame Institute for Advanced Studies focusing on issues of technology and trust.
+Prior to being here at Notre Dame, I was a resident research fellow the Uehiro Center for Practical Ethics at Oxford focusing on counter terrorism ethics.
+And prior to that, I was at the Stockdale Center for Ethical Leadership at the United States Naval Academy.
+I received my Phd in Philosophy from the University of Connecticut in 2016.
 My research focuses on a variety of philosophical topics to include: collective responsibility and global terrorism, the ethics of military recruitment, autonomous weapons, soldier enhancement, war and its relationship to future generations, and veteran/civil dialogues.
 I am an Iraq War veteran, a West Point graduate, and a former Airborne Ranger.